discrete-notes/discrete-notes.github.io/_posts/2022-10-05-testability-ES22.md

 Such an algorithm will necessarily make mistakes and only randomized algorithms make sense.
-Here the answer will always correct when the graph satisfies $P$, thus the tester is said to have *one-sided error*.
+Here the answer will always be correct when the graph satisfies $P$, thus the tester is said to have *one-sided error*.

 ## $\mathcal{H}$-free, monotone, minor-closed

-Before giving the results of the paper we need a bit of graph theory vocabulary.
+Before stating the results of the paper, we need a bit of graph theory vocabulary.
 A class of graphs is *[minor-closed](https://en.wikipedia.org/wiki/Graph_minor#Minor-closed_graph_families)*